janjezek/laravel-learning/laravel-learning.md

 ```
 {{ asset('/css/app.css') }}
+{{ route('home.index') }}
 ```

-Laravel includes a variety of global helper PHP functions.
-For example, the asset function generates a URL for an asset using the current scheme of the request (HTTP or HTTPS).
+- _asset_ function generates a URL for an asset using the current scheme of the request (HTTP or HTTPS).
+- _route_ helper method in the previous layout, which generates a URL for a given named route.

+### Localization

+In Localization, you move away those texts from controllers and views and place them in the _resources/lang_ folder.
+Localization allows you even to retrieve strings in various languages.
+It is not difficult to implement.
+You can use this link to get more info about it https://laravel.com/docs/9.x/localization#introduction.

 ## Routing